Synthetix have the complete platform of customer service tools.

 One of the biggest impacts on business when it comes to knowledge management, is improved efficiency – particularly at an operational level.

-Knowledge management means no more waiting around for that email response from HR, that you will then have to reply to a couple of times before eventually reaching an answer.
-It also results in significantly less time spent training and onboarding new employees, because the internal knowledge that has already been captured and stored is permanently available for future starters at any time.
+Organised, accessible and digestible knowledge makes for faster decision making and therefore less time spent dealing with routine questions.
+The impact of this can be seen on the bottom line – a study by Gartner revealed that an 18% reduction in support costs occurred by encouraging knowledge management.Knowledge management means no more waiting around for that email response from HR, which you will then have to reply to a couple of times before eventually reaching an answer.
+It also results in significantly less time spent training and onboarding new employees, on average a 30% reduction in agent training times.
+This is because the internal knowledge that has already been captured and stored is permanently available for future starters at any time.

-It’s perfectly normal for humans to make mistakes, but without knowledge management companies run the risk of the same mistakes happening time and time again, whether it’s years apart or in different departments.
+It’s perfectly normal for humans to make mistakes, but without knowledge management, companies run the risk of the same mistakes happening time and time again, whether it’s years apart or in different departments.
 The beauty of knowledge management is that resolutions can be stored and made available to prevent this from happening.

 Knowledge management also allows for consistent information to be shared which is particularly important if you are communicating with customers.
 Providing inaccurate, inconsistent information to customers can prove problematic but easily avoided through knowledge management.
 All it takes is a simple search using a knowledge management tool and standardised company information and policies are available to consult.
-This saves many unnecessary inbound contacts and results in a huge operational saving.

 Employees just want to do their jobs.
 So, when obstacles are put in the way of them fulfilling their tasks, such as lack of information or delays waiting for access to information, it can become incredibly frustrating for them.